-Rustic Beauty on youtube has part 1 and part 2 of a shea butter/extra virgin coconut oil hair care recipe.
+Naptural85 on youtube has a shea butter hair care recipe.
 Her tightly coiled hair becomes soft, shiny and manageable after application.
-See how she applies it here to already wet hair.

 In Nappturosity, Erin Shell Anthony outlines a honey butter conditioner, using shea butter, coconut oil, honey, and your choice of essential oils.
 Nappturosity, also includes a recipe for a Whipped Coconut Cream Treatment, using shea butter as well.

 I like the idea of not having to worry.
 Worrying about the long term chemical effects of a product is irrelevant when using shea butter since it truly is natural.
 For more benefits of shea butter, you can go to treasuredlocks.com and read about it.